garengh4/create-react-app/README.md

 ```
 - Note that with the above markup, we don't need `<Outlet></ Outlet>` because the rendering happens wherever the "routes"

-Routtet elements can be inside other Route elements
+Route elements can be inside other Route elements
 - urlPath of the outer Route is pre-pended with the urlPath of the inner Route to get the path for the display of the inner Route's component
 ```
 <Route path="/" element={<Header />} >